kytulendu/rra-krr/rrowl.md

 **[early and outdated concept art]**

 The last one is true form, which is what he was turned into after The Hidden Temple Incident.
-In this form, he appear as some kind of terrifying (for some) eldritch big cat monster thingy that looks like the result of combination of flesh, fur and bones, with some otherworldly touch.
-The head was looks like a saber-tooth cat skull, with strange red colored symbol craved on the forehead, red glowing orbs for eyes in empty eyes socket, two pair of horns (the head is kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
+In this form, he appear as some kind of terrifying (for some) big cat monster thingy that looks like the result of unholy combination of flesh, fur and bones.
+The head was looks like a saber-tooth cat skull, red glowing eyes in empty eyes socket, two pair of horns (the head is kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
 The body was covered with black fur, with dark, menacing aura, emit from the body that appear to move in it's own depending on his mind.
 The tail is lion-like.
-With usual height the same as Feral form (on all four).
+With usual size on all four about the same as Feral form.
 He can stood on 2 legs or on all four in this form.

-This form give him access to all power he have in feral form without any restriction, with addition, for example, the power to possess and take total control of any space ship then move entire ship to other dimension/other universe or a power to corrupt those who have weak mind and slowly mutate them in to... something vile... that would twisted their mind and their fresh and made them a loyal servant that worship him as their deity, who willing to do any of his bidding...
+This form give him access to all power he have in feral form without any restriction, with addition, for example, the power to possess and take total control of any space ship then move entire ship to other dimension/other universe, or a power to influence people through their dreams or hallucinations, or a power to corrupt those who have weak mind and slowly mutate them in to... something vile... that would twisted their mind and their fresh and made them a loyal servant that worship him as their deity, who willing to do any of his bidding...

 But this form didn't come with only the good side, it comes with the down side as well.
 As this form is beyond mortal being to comprehend (in his universe at least and probably other too, but likely it did some kind of mind trick to the one seeing him in this form).
-If any intelligent mortal see him in this form, varies between individuals, some might received a terrible experience like they have seen some unspeakable horror, some might gone mad and might starting to worship him or some just get uncomfortable feeling of dread.
-Along with the unsustainable hunger for living being fresh and blood (and of cause, soul, but he didn't know he have appetite for that yet ;)) that he always feel since he turned in to this eldritch being will get worse in this form, even if he slaughter and consume entire herd of large herbivore prey native to Sherres, only to be discovered that the hunger didn't diminish... but he might get used to it, eventually...
+If any intelligent being see him in this form, varies between individuals, some might received a terrible experience like they have seen some unspeakable horror, some might gone mad and might starting to worship him or some just get uncomfortable feeling of dread.
+Along with the unsustainable hunger for living being fresh and blood (and of cause, soul, but he didn't know he have appetite for that yet ;)) that he always feel since he turned in to this eldritch being will get much worse in this form, even if he slaughter and consume entire herd of large herbivore prey native to Sherres, only to be discovered that the hunger didn't diminish... but he might get used to it, eventually...

 He have no ideas if there are more things he can do in this form or how to use most of the power he have to it's full potential, but that will improve as time passed...